kovek/nice-pictures/README.md

 Most of the pictures are from imgur, because unlike many websites(for example: flickr), it lets us download its pictures very simply.

-Enjoy your time looking at very beautiful, and very popular, pictures!
+Enjoy your time looking at very beautiful and popular pictures!